 If You Have Been Denied SSDI

 If you have already applied for SSDI benefits, and your claim has been denied, Jacoby & Meyers can help.
 We can guide you through the appeals process and help ensure that you receive the money and medical coverage you deserve.

-If you have applied or are thinking about applying for SSDI, it's recommended that you hire an attorney.
+If you have applied or are thinking about applying for SSDI, it’s recommended that you hire an attorney.
 Please contact our SSDI claims lawyers today to schedule a consultation.
-Jacoby & Meyers has offices nationwide.
+Jacoby & Meyers has offices throughout the U.S.